Cross-Curricular School Trip To Boston

 Sometimes referred to as ‘the Cradle of Liberty’, Faneuil Hall has been a marketplace and a meeting hall since 1742.
 It was the site of several speeches by Samuel Adams, James Otis and others, encouraging independence from Great Britain.
 The third floor contains the museum and armoury of the Ancient and Honorable Artillery Company of Massachusetts.

 A major educational resource, this aquarium a must-visit for students interested in marine life hosts more than 1.3m visitors a year.
 They can observe the behaviour of aquatic animals from green sea turtles to leafy seadragons and bonnethead sharks.
-Exhibits include the Giant Ocean Tank and the Simons IMAX Theatre – taller than a six-story building.
+Exhibits include the Giant Ocean Tank and the Simons IMAX Theatre – taller than a six-storey building.

 This guided walking tour explores the history of Boston’s 19th century African American community.
 Run by the Museum of African American History, it takes in the African Meeting House, the Abiel Smith School, and various historic homes.
 Students learn about the days of slavery, and the development of a free black community in Massachusetts.
 Photo © Paul Downey.

 Fenway Park has been the home of Boston Red Sox baseball club since it opened in 1912 and is the oldest major league baseball stadium in use.
-Due to its age and location in a dense residential neighbourhood, it has many unique, quirky features such as ‘Pesky’s Pole’ and the famous ‘Green Monster’ wall, which stands 37 feet 2 inches high overlooking leftfield
+Due to its age and location in a dense residential neighbourhood, it has many unique, quirky features such as ‘Pesky’s Pole’ and the famous ‘Green Monster’ wall, which stands 37 feet 2 inches high overlooking leftfield.

 Take your group on a visit to this famous Ivy-League university.
 The tour is student-led and comprises an outdoor walk through Harvard Yard, providing a history of the university, general information, and a unique view on the student’s individual experience.
 Photo © Jacob Rus.